He who did not spare his own Son but gave him up for us all, how will he not also with him graciously give us all things? (Romans 8:32)

 Romans 8:32 contains a foundation and guarantee that is so strong and so solid and so secure that there is absolutely no possibility that the promise could ever be broken.
 This is what makes it an ever-present strength in times of great turmoil.
 Whatever else gives way, whatever else disappoints, whatever else fails, this all-encompassing promise of future grace can never fail.

-“He who did not spare his own Son but gave him up for us all . . . ” If this is true, says the logic of heaven, then God will most surely give all things to those for whom he gave his Son!
+“He who did not spare his own Son but gave him up for us all . . . ” That’s the foundation.
+If this is true, says the logic of heaven, then God will, with absolute certainty, give all things to those for whom he gave his Son!